Sumegh22/HomeRepo/com.springboot.01/src/notes/maven.md

 It provides project information (log document, cross referenced sources, mailing list, dependency list, unit test reports etc.)
 It is easy to migrate for new features of Maven

+## How ?
+By performing all these tasks automatically !..

+1. Downloads dependencies in bckg
+2. Putting additional jars in class path, compiling source code into byte code
+3. Running tests
+4. packaging compiled code into deployable artifact such as .war pr .ja
+5. Deploying these artifacts to an application server or respository

 Apache Maven helps to manage :
 * Builds
 * Documentation